eclipse-rdf4j/rdf4j/site/content/documentation/programming/repository/index.md

 The lower levels `Unoptimized` and `Optimized` are useful for understanding how RDF4J reorders queries in order to optimize them.

-The following query intends to get everyone in Peter's extended friend graph who is at least 18 years old and return their node and optionally their name.
+As an example, the following query intends to get everyone in Peter's extended friend graph who is at least 18 years old and return their node and optionally their name.

 {{< highlight sparql  >}}